tueimage/essential-skills/python-essentials.md

 * Exponentiations, additions, multiplications, and subtractions containing *at least one* `float` will return a `float`, i.e. `2 ** 3 + 1.0 + 2 * 3` returns `15.0`, not `15`.
 * Division *always* returns a `float`, i.e. `10 / 5` returns `2.0`, not `2`.
 To ensure the result of a division is rounded down to an integer, you can use the special integer division operator `//` i.e. `10 // 5` will return `2`.
 It will always round *down* to the closest integer.
 * Division by 0 will result in a `ZeroDivisionError` which will stop your program if you do not take care to solve it.
 * By default, there is no square root operator.
-You can use the power operator for this, i.e. `9 ** 0.5` returns `3.0`, or you can import a library that has a square root function, which we will see in the next chapter.
+You can use the power operator for this, i.e. `9 ** 0.5` returns `3.0`, or you can import a library that has a square root function, which is dicussed in the the [module on SciPy](numpy-scipy-matplotlib.md).

 You can also check equality and inequality of numeric variables, using the operators `==` and `!=`.
 These will return a boolean value, i.e. `True` or